ellacutler/ChessOpeningProjectEllaCutler/readme.md

 1) Create interface that includes a screen, chess board, ways to manage user state, and ways to manage "opening state"

 2) Eventually, to add the spaced repetition algorithm so "opening cards" are only reviewed when completely necessary, to reduce the practice load on my friend.

+I was able to do both of these things!
+The next step for this project are:

+3) Adding UI elements to make tool use more clear.

+4) Adding functionality to also allow users to practice openings where they are playing as the Black player in a chess game.

 ## High Level Code-Organization